Skip to content

 Easy Banana Bread

 It makes the perfect breakfast, afternoon snack or easy late night dessert when you’re craving something sweet.
 I love mine warm with butter, but it also tastes delicious with peanut butter or a slab of nutella.
-You can even turn the recipe into muffins for an easy grab and go option.
-So yummy!
+You can even turn the recipe into mini banana muffins for an easy grab and go option.

 What Should Bananas Look Like for Banana Bread?

-You should always use ripe bananas (with brown spots) for banana bread.
-NEVER use yellow/green bananas.
-A soft banana also mashes super easily and helps make the bread super moist.
+You may be wondering how ripe does a banana need to be for banana bread?
+Ripe bananas will have dark brown spots and are the best to use.
+NEVER use yellow or green bananas.
+A soft banana also mashes super easily and makes the bread super moist.
 The browner the banana, the sweeter flavor it will give.

-I like to make my banana bread when my bananas are in a stage similar to the above two pictures.
+I like to make this bread when my bananas are in a stage similar to the above picture.
 You can let the stem go black, however you just don’t want to use a completely black banana that has spoiled inside.
-We’re usually too impatient to let the bananas get all the way dark, so the first photo is the stage we usually add in.
+We’re usually too impatient to let the bananas get all the way dark, so a banana that is streaked with black/brown is usually what we end up using.

 Here’s a few ways you can try and ripen your bananas quickly if your store doesn’t have any ripe ones.